gretkierewicz/dissertation/README.md

 - Syllabus / Added language to data provided with Study Programme Import View
 - Modules / Added language field
+- Pensum / Minor refactor of plan's hours property

 ### To be done:

 Major
 - Calculating additional and non-contact hours
-- Getting language of each module for modifying hours factor before adding into pensum
 - Setting up limits, pensum value and filters for employees possible to choose for plans/etc

 Minor